List of Good Trouble characters: Martin Gutierrez

-DPN Manager
+Imani Lytell

-The DPN Manager (portrayed by Dinora Walcott; season 3) is the unnamed manager of DPN.
+Imani Lytell (portrayed by Dinora Walcott; season 3) is the manager of DPN.

 Ken Sung

 Ken Sung (portrayed by Stephen Oyoung; season 3, guest season 4) is Kathleen's client.

 Julia Sung

 Julia Sung (portrayed by Jennifer Jalene; season 3, guest season 4) is Ken's wife.

 Tommy Sung

 Tommy Sung (Kevin David; season 3, guest season 4), Ken and Julia's son who is on trial for the murder of his best friend.